 Tesla summarized this in the following slide at Autonomy Day in April 2019.

 In what Andrej defined already for some time as "Operation Vacation", he pushes his engineering team to focus on setting up the generic AI infrastructure to efficiently collect data, label it, train and reliably test models, so that the task of updating models to detect new objects can be handled by a separate product management and labeling team.
 This keeps the AI team at Tesla nimble and efficient - and jokingly at some point the team could be on vacation and the system would improve without any additional effort.

 One of the fundamental requirements for this approach to work is the concept of data unit tests for the machine learning models: a set of examples on which models previously failed which need to be successfully passed.
 Performance on unit tests can never regress, only improvements are accepted for a new model to be released into production.

 At the core of Operation Vacation is what Andrej calls Data Engine, shown below again from Andrej's presentation at Tesla Autonomy Day.

-- label initial dataset with new object classes
+- Label an initial dataset with new object classes

-We discussed about data unit test above, step 6 and 7 are equally important.
+We discussed the data unit test above, however steps 6 and 7 are equally important.
 Given the huge number of miles driven each day by Tesla vehicles - more on that in a second - how can the Data Engine ensure the labeling team won't be overwhelmed by false positives?
-Andrej mentions a few approaches on this talk, also admitting that no method works perfectly: flickering detection in the deployed model, neural network uncertainty from a Bayesian perspective, sudden appearance of a detection, discrepancy with an expected detection given map information.
+Andrej mentions a few approaches in this talk, also admitting that no method works perfectly: flickering detection in the deployed model, neural network uncertainty from a Bayesian perspective, sudden appearance of a detection, discrepancy with an expected detection given map information.